 Housemates share feedback, techniques and encouragement to help each other overcome challenges.
 Due to shared life experiences, housemates don’t judge – they respect each other as coequals working to overcome trauma and improve their lives.
 By being present as peers, housemates hold each other accountable in day-to-day moments of potential weakness and setbacks.

 To speed the implementation of systemic change that will effectively end homelessness as soon as humanly possible.
-We are committed to perfecting the process, procedures and quality standards of shared housing as a solution that is an effective, efficient and immediate way to get tens of thousands of people off the streets and into proper housing.
+We are committed to perfecting the process, procedures and quality standards of shared housing as an effective, efficient and immediate solution to get tens of thousands of people off the streets, into proper housing and on a path to recovery.

 Haaven is a “mom and pop” organization.
 Husband and wife team, John Betz and Heidi Roberts founded, fund and run Haaven with invaluable support, help and expertise from Peer Advocate Rachel Estrada.
 Haaven is entirely supported through John and Heidi’s personal funds and unfortunately, receives zero financial support from government or any other entity.